-- Indicate what other federal, state, city or private funds will be used in this project. - Indicate sources to which you have committed, already applied to, or plan to apply for funding before January 1, 2015. - If CDBG funds are the sole source of funds, explain why. - What will be the impact if your project/program is not awarded funds? - What percentage of your budget does CDBG funding comprise?
+- Indicate what other federal, state, city or private funds will be used in this project which will eventually show as revenue on Financial Statements for the CDBG activity. - Indicate sources to which you have committed, already applied to, or plan to apply for funding before January 1, 2017. - If CDBG funds are the sole source of funds, explain why. - What will be the impact if your project/program is not awarded funds? - What percentage of your budget does CDBG funding comprise?